Murdo-C/captainmurdo.github.io/reading.md

 - To Kill a Mockingbird by Harper Lee

 ### Non-Fiction
+- An Astronaut's Guide to Life on Earth by Chris Hadfield
 - Beyond Order by Jordan B. Peterson
 - Nudge by Thaler & Sustein
 - Outliers by Malcolm Gladwell